 Airbag technology also has advanced.
 Many new cars are equipped with “smart airbags,” which use sensors to determine if they are safe to deploy.
 Side curtain and rollover airbags can offer protection if your car rolls over.

 Advancements in automotive safety can help make it safer to drive.
 However, they also present new legal questions when accidents do occur.
-The car accident lawyers at Staver Accident Injury Lawyers, P.C. can help you navigate this changing legal landscape.
-If you’ve been hurt in an automobile accident, call an experienced Chicago car accident lawyer today at (312) 236-2900 or use our online contact form.
+The lawyers at Staver Accident Injury Lawyers, P.C. can help you navigate this changing legal landscape.
+If you’ve been hurt in an automobile accident, call an experienced lawyer today at (312) 236-2900 or use our online contact form.